NEIAAC/signeitory/README.md

 With Signeitory it's as simple as possible to write text into a variety of file formats in bulk.
 The main purpose of the script is to generate massive amounts of custom certificates deriving from a common base.

-We use [PyMu](https://github.com/pymupdf/PyMuPDF) under the hood for the massive amount of supported writeable file formats it allows, you can find the full feature list [here](https://pymupdf.readthedocs.io/en/latest/about.html).
+We use [PyMuPDF](https://github.com/pymupdf/PyMuPDF) under the hood for the massive amount of [supported file formats](https://pymupdf.readthedocs.io/en/latest/about.html).

 ## Usage 🚀